D3lt4lph4/slurm_job_examples/README.md

 ### Sharing the system with others

 When starting calculation on a distributed system, please always be aware that other users may want to use the system.
-Thus if you do not plan to use all the resources of a node, do not put the "exclusive" option, use the "shared".
-If the shared option is used, be aware that slurm will only lock one CPU core if the desired number is not specified.
+Thus if you do not plan to use all the resources of a node, do not put the "exclusive" option, use the "share".
+If the "share" option is used, be aware that slurm will only lock one CPU core if the desired number is not specified.

 The recommendation is, if there is no special need for a high number of CPUs to ask for N_CPU * N_RESERVED_GPU / N_GPU.
 For instance on a node with 4 GPUs and 32 CPUs it is recommended to ask for 8 CPUs per reserved GPU.

 ## Available examples